appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/context-object.md

 ```
 You can use `user.groups` object to [programmatically control the access](/advanced-concepts/granular-access-control) to your application entities.

-**Example:** To control the visibility of a button widget specifically for users assigned to the "managers" group, you can use the `user.groups` object in the Visible property of the button.
-The code snippet below demonstrates how to achieve this:
+**Example:** Consider a scenario where you are hiding a Button widget adding the following code to the Visible property of the button -

 ```javascript
 {{appsmith.user.groups.includes("managers")}}
 ```
-Only the users in the "managers" group can see this button.
+In the above example, the visibility of the button is determined by a group.
+Only users who have been added to the "managers" group can see this button.

 ### Geolocation